michaelnguyen26/Projects/README.md

 - 🤖 My interest is to become a software engineer and develop applications that have a meaningful impact in the community.
 I am particularly interested within the field of robotics including neural networks, machine learning, and AI.

-- 💻 I am currently learning Python and Java.
+- 💻 I am using Python and Java as my main programming languages.

 -  Thank you for visiting my GitHub profile!